The article library of YoungAgain.org

 Michio and Aveline Kushi Got Cancer -Roger Mason

 Japanese macrobiotics is limited, Japan-oriented, uses no supplements, uses no hormones, and doesn’t recommend fasting.
 It is no secret that Michio smoked cigarettes and drank coffee.
-We don’t know what, if any, bad habits Aveline had, because Japanese people are tradition-ally very private, and keep their affairs close to the chest.
+We don’t know what, if any, bad habits Aveline had, because Japanese people are traditionally very private.
+They keep their affairs close to the chest.
 Even her closest friends may never know if they were under serious stress, or had a rocky marriage.
 Or not.
-Divorce is consider-ed “bad form” in Japan.
+Divorce is considered “bad form” in Japan.
 Like Catholics, it is far better to stay together in an unhappy marriage than get divorced.
 We will never know what really went on- or didn’t go on- in the Kushi household.
-Aveline is gone, and Michio isn’t talking.
+Aveline and Michio are gone.
 They both came down with cancer, and they both sold out, and treated it allopathically.
 People on a macrobiotic diet should never come down with a serious illness.
 They should die of natural causes in their elder years.
 Folks, it is far better to just die naturally, and take morphine the last few months.
 Die with dignity and quality of life.
 Not as a breathing vegetable after the doctors get through with you.
-No, you can’t blame genetics, as identical twin studies show this is less than 5% of the cause.
+No, you can’t blame genetics, as identical twin studies show this is less than 2% of the cause.

-Tradiitional macrobiotics is too obsessive, limited, uncreative, boring, and just not enough fun!
+Japanese macrobiotics is too obsessive, limited, uncreative, boring, and just not enough fun!
 It is completely based on Japanese customs and traditions, and doesn’t translate well into other Asian cultures, much less Western cultures.
 It only includes Japanese foods and Japanese seasonings.
-Food should be delicious, well seasoned, creative, and done in a variety of international styles.
+Food should be delicious, well seasoned, varied, creative, and done in a variety of inter-national styles.

-Traditional macrobiotics actually warns against taking proven food supplements such as CoQ10, vitamin D, lipoic acid, beta-sitosterol, beta glucan, glucosamine, ALC, PS, and others.
+Japanese macrobiotics actually warns against taking proven food supplements such as vita- min D, vitamin E, CoQ10, lipoic acid, beta-sitosterol, beta glucan, glucosamine, and others.
 Of course, you should not look to supplements to compensate for a poor diet, but proven supplements are one of the “Seven Steps” to natural health.
 Diet alone is just not enough for ideal health and longevity.
 Please read the article Seven Steps to Natural Health.
+Diet is only one of the seven steps, albeit THE most important step.

 The traditionalists also warn against natural hormone replacement.
 This is more proof they walk in darkness.
 As we age, our “good” hormones like DHEA, testosterone, pregnenolone, and melatonin fall.
 This causes us to age faster, and our quality of life to decline.
 Maintaining youthful hormone levels is a pillar of life extension and natural health,.
 This is another of the Seven Steps to Natural Health.

 Natural health is about diet, supplements, hormones, exercise, fasting, ending bad habits, and no Rx drugs or medical procedures.
-If you are going to write about natural health you have to be an example and inspiration to people in your personal life.
-The Kushis made the world a better place, they helped a lot of people, but they failed in their personal lives.
+If you are going to preach the gospel of natural health you have to be an example and inspiration to people in your personal life.
+The Kushi's made the world a better place, they helped a lot of people, but they failed in their personal lives.
+A

-A lot of other natural health advocates died including Robert Atkins, Robert Crayhon, Shari Leiberman, Phyllis Balch, Larry Clapp, and others.
-Soon Douglass, Mercola, Rowen, Weill, Cordain, Somers, Whittaker, West, everyone at the Weston Price Foundation, and a host of others will join them.
+lot of other natural health advocates died including Robert Atkins, Robert Crayhon, Shari Leiberman, Phyllis Balch, Larry Clapp, and others.
+Soon Douglass, Mercola, Rowen, Weill, Cordain, Somers, Whittaker, West, everyone at the Weston Price Foundation (one already died years ago in his 40s), and a host of others will join them.

 Click here to return to the article library.